sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-process/send-data-sumo-logic.md

 ## View your Sensu data in Sumo Logic

 It will take a few moments after you add the pipeline to the check for your Sensu observability data to appear in Sumo Logic.
-Use the [Live Tail][13] feature to confirm that your data is reaching Sumo Logic.
+Use the Live Tail feature to confirm that your data is reaching Sumo Logic.

 1. In Sumo Logic, click the **+ New** button and select **Live Tail** from the drop-down menu.